A Bayesian regularization-backpropagation neural network model for peeling computations: Introduction

-Peeling problems, particularly gecko spatula peeling, have been studied extensively using experimental, analytical, and computational methods.
-However, each of these methods come with their specific limitations.
-Although experimental investigations provide insights into the gecko adhesive system, they have been limited only down to the seta level.
+Peeling, particularly gecko spatula peeling, has been studied extensively using experimental~\cite{Autumn2000,Autumn2002}, analytical\cite{Tian2006}, and computational methods~\cite{Sauer2011,Sauer2013,GautamIJNME2013,GautamIJCM2014,AgrawalSadhana2021}.
+However, each of these methods comes with its specific limitations.
+Although experimental methods provide insights into the gecko adhesive system, they are limited in resolution, typically at seta level.
 To the authors' best knowledge, there have been no experimental studies that explored the adhesive and frictional behaviour at the spatula level owing to the difficulty in isolating a single spatula.
-Most of the analytical models that study the peeling of gecko spatulae, though they provide insights into the various aspects of the peeling behaviour, they are also limited by their inherent assumptions such as steady-state peeling, nonzero bending stiffness, and linear material response.
+Most of the analytical models that study the peeling of gecko spatulae, although they provide insights into the various aspects of the peeling behaviour, they are limited by their inherent assumptions such as steady-state peeling, zero bending stiffness, and linear material response.
 As such, most of the analytical models are unable to predict the entire peel-off process, including the snap-off behaviour.
 This necessitates the use of a numerical analysis tool like FEM.
 However, the computational cost can become very high due to the nonlinear and small scale nature of molecular adhesion as well as the detailed spatula microstructure.
 The high computational cost can be overcome by reduced models, such as beam models~\cite{SauerMergelFEAD3DBeam2014}, but the cost remains a major limitation of full continuum models.
-As observed by some authors ~\cite{Gu2018,Oishi2020,Kim2020}, the use of machine learning techniques such as artificial neural networks has the potential to reduce these computational costs while retaining the accuracy of numerical methods.
 Recently, Gouravaraju et al.~\cite{Gouravaraju2020a,Gouravaraju2020b} have studied the peeling behaviour of a single gecko spatula.
 However, as mentioned above, the computational cost of the numerical model is very high.
-Therefore, in this paper, Bayesian regularization based backpropagation neural networks are employed to predict the influence of the peeling angle on the peeling force of a gecko spatula.
+As observed by some authors ~\cite{Gu2018,Oishi2020,Kim2020}, the use of machine learning techniques such as artificial neural networks has the potential to reduce these computational costs while retaining the accuracy of numerical methods.
+In particular, Gu et al.~\cite{Gu2018} have shown that employing neural networks can significantly reduce the high computational cost of FE simulations.
+To the best of the authors' knowledge there has been no study that employs machine learning techniques to analyze adhesive peeling and specifically gecko spatula peeling.
+Therefore, in this work, a Bayesian regularization-based backpropagation neural network~ \cite{Argatov2019,MacKay1992,Burden2008} is employed to predict the influence of the peeling angle on the peeling force of a gecko spatula.
 The input data is obtained from the finite element simulations of Gouravaraju et al.~\cite{Gouravaraju2020a,Gouravaraju2020b}, who have used a quasi-continuum finite element model that captures friction due to adhesion at the nanoscale~\cite{Sauer2007,Mergel2019}.

 The remainder of the paper is structured as follows: Section 2 discusses the adhesive friction model and the peeling of the spatula.
 In section 3 a backpropagation neural network with Bayesian regularization is presented.
 Section 4 discusses the implementation of the neural network model.
 Results and discussion are presented in section 5.
 Finally, section 6 concludes the paper.